 Now this is what the Lord says- the One who created you, Jacob, and the One who formed you, Israel- "Do not fear, for I have redeemed you; I have called you by your name; you are Mine.Isaiah 43:1(HCSB)

-It is said throughout the Scripture that the phrase "fear not" appears 366 times - one for each day of the year and one for leap year but whenever God sees fit to repeat the words, “fear not" so frequently, should we not pay heed to His command?
+It is said throughout the Scripture that the phrase "fear not" appears 366 times - one for each day of the year and one for the leap year but whenever God sees fit to repeat the words "fear not" so frequently, should we not pay heed to His command?
 We are not to fear, for though we were dead in our sins and eternally separated from the Lord, He has redeemed us with the precious blood of Jesus Christ.
-WE have been bought with a price – and the required redemption price for our souls was the life of Christ, poured out for us at Calvary by our kinsman-redeemer - and the price has been paid in FULL.
+WE have been bought with a price, and the required redemption price for our souls was the life of Christ, poured out for us at Calvary by our Kinsman-Redeemer - and the price has been paid in FULL.

-Loving Shepherd of the sheep, thank You for Your gracious promises, not only to Israel but to Your new creation in Christ.
+Loving Shepherd of the sheep, thank You for Your gracious promises, not only to Israel, but to Your new creation in Christ.
 Thank You that You have redeemed me, called me by name, and I am now Yours, by grace through faith.
 I love You Lord.
 In Jesus' name, AMEN.